 Barnard Hall, the second building to be constructed as the Women’s Missionary Training School in 1914, was named for a former dean of women.
 Today these halls serve as the residences for as many as 200 men and 150 women as they prepare for gospel ministry.

-The halls contain single, double, and multiple occupancy rooms.
+The halls contain single and double occupancy rooms.
 Each room is equipped with a twin sized bed (i.e., single bed), a dresser, a closet or wardrobe, a desk and a chair, and a bookshelf.
 Restrooms and showers are located on each wing.
 Each student furnishes his or her own linens.
-Cooking is not permitted in the rooms, but microwaves and stoves are provided in a designated area of each dormitory.
-One refrigerator per resident is allowed with a maximum of 4.5 cu. ft. and 1.5 amps.
-A limited amount of refrigerator space is available in common areas.
+One mini-refrigerator per resident is allowed.
 Coin operated laundry rooms are located in each residence hall.

-The residence halls will be charged by semester rather than monthly.
-The new semester housing rates are as follows:
+The Residence Halls rates are applied per semester rather than monthly.
+The new semester Residence Hall Room and Board rates are as follows:

 As is the case with tuition and other charges, payment arrangements must be made with the Office of Student Financial Services.
 You may pay in full or set up a monthly payment plan.